Research Portal2019 Resource Allocations Competition Results

 Scaling for Compute Requests

-As a result, a scaling function was applied to RAC 2018 (see chart below) to provide a means by which decisions on RAC allocations in a context of insufficient capacity could be made.
-This function, which is endorsed by the RAC Chairs committee, was set so that only applications with a science score of 2.0 or higher received an allocation, with a maximum of 83% of their total allocation request being met for those with a score of 5.
-Applicants who did not receive a compute allocation can still make opportunistic use of system resources via Rapid Access Service.
+As a result, a scaling function was applied to the RAC 2019 to provide a means by which decisions on RAC allocations, in a context of insufficient capacity, could be made.
+This function, which is endorsed by the RAC Chairs Committee, was set so that only applications with an overall score of 2.3 or higher (out of 5) received an allocation.
+Applicants who did not receive a compute allocation can still make opportunistic use of system resources via the Rapid Access Service.

 These values represent an average across the national ARC platform’s facilities and include total capital and operational costs incurred to deliver the resources and associated services.
 These are not commercial or market values.
-For the 2018 competition, the value of the resources allocated was calculated on a per-year basis using the following rates:
+For the 2019 competition, the value of the resources allocated was calculated on a per-year basis using the following rates.

-Costs for CPUs also reflect inclusion of 42,044 legacy CPU cores valued at $279/year each.
+Costs for CPUs also reflect the inclusion of 30,984 legacy CPU cores valued at $279/year each.
 Capital costs are not included for legacy cores, only operational costs.
-The GPU methodology was improved from 2017 to be more accurate.
-Some legacy storage and other resources were allocated for 2018, but costs are not differentiated from the new equipment.
+The overall calculation methodology was improved from 2018 to be more accurate.